symphoniacloud/multi-region-codepipeline/README.md

 ## How to update the pipeline

-When you need to update the application code or structure (as defined in `template.yaml`), or when you need to change how the application is built (either in the `mulitregion-build.sh` or `deployment-pipeline/buildspec.yaml` files), then simply pushing your changes to source control will be sufficient - CodePipeline references these files from source on every pipeline run.
+When you need to update the application code or structure (as defined in `template.yaml`), or when you need to change how the application is built (either in the `multiregion-build.sh` or `deployment-pipeline/buildspec.yaml` files), then simply pushing your changes to source control will be sufficient - CodePipeline references these files from source on every pipeline run.

 If you need to change the structure of the CodePipeline itself then run `deployment-pipeline/update-pipeline.sh` with the same arguments that you ran `create-pipeline.sh`.